The choice between direct injection and port injection can be difficult for those looking to optimize the performance and efficiency of their engines.

 What Cars Use Direct Injection?

-Fuel efficiency and efficiency have always been major advantages of direct injection fuel systems, but European car companies have seized upon these benefits to produce more fuel-efficient vehicles.
+Fuel efficiency and efficiency have always been significant advantages of direct injection fuel systems, but European car companies have seized upon these benefits to produce more fuel-efficient vehicles.

 Moreover, American and Japanese automakers recently reaped the benefits of direct injection fuel systems.
 The following are some automakers that utilize direct-injection fuel systems: